arnavsshah/Student-System/README.md

 - Setup Neo4j connection
 - DATA folder must contain 2 folders - Students & Faculty - each containing the necessary json files

+- for adding library data to the database
+`npm run create_library`

 - for adding students to the database
 `npm run create_students`

 - for adding teachers to the database
 `npm run create_teachers`

+-run the commands in given order(it may take a few minutes)